 Delve into the philosophy and theology of St. John Paul II's Theology of the Body.
 Principles learned throughout the course will be applied to the most pressing issues facing modern culture today including sexual difference, a true understanding of freedom and relationship, purity of heart and a positive sense of shame.
 Students will also examine the Church's teachings on contraception, homosexuality and ethical fertility treatments.

-This program is also available in Spanish.
+This program is only available in Spanish.

 Now offered online for all!The year-long course is offered in two 13-week sessions.
 After completing both sessions, students will have a better appreciation of the theological understanding of the human person as well as the ability to apply these theological principles to their personal lives and their respective ministries in family life, catechesis, and youth outreach.

 Once exclusively offered for parish leaders working throughout the Archdiocese of Atlanta, Theology of the Body: An Invitation to Love is available to all who are interested in learning more, beginning in the Fall of 2016.
 Parish leaders and those who work in Young Adult Ministry, Youth Ministry, Family Ministry, Marriage Prep and Enrichment and Natural Family Planning find this course particularly relevant to their life's work.
 After successfully completing all courses, each student will receive a Certificate from the University of Dallas and the Archdiocese of Atlanta.